 - Eat a variety of vegetables and fruits: Diversity of plant foods = stronger, more diverse microbiome - Increase fiber: This feeds the bacteria in the gut, which helps support the gut barrier.
-Aim for 30-35 grams per day. - Eat fermented foods: Predigested by bacteria means good for your gut
+Aim for 30-35 grams per day. - Eat fermented foods: Nutrients predigested by bacteria benefit the gut and the microbiome